FindoraNetwork/platform/components/txn_builder_cli/README.md

 ```
 Make sure the specified loan is owned by the borrower.
 * View loans with a filter
-To filter the loans, add `--filter` with `active`, `inactive` or `unrejected`, for loans that have been activate, haven't been activated, or have been rejected, respectively.
+To filter the loans, add `--filter` with `active`, `inactive` or `unrejected`, for loans that have been activated (i.e., fulfilled by the lender), haven't been activated, or have been rejected, respectively.
 For example:
 ```
 ./txn_builder_cli borrower --id 0 view_loan --filter active
 ```

-### Create a loan
+### Request a loan
 ```
-./txn_builder_cli borrower --id 0 create_loan --lender 0 --amount 500 --interest_per_mille 80 --duration 5
+./txn_builder_cli borrower --id 0 request_loan --lender 0 --amount 500 --interest_per_mille 80 --duration 5
 ```

 ### Pay off a loan